haubie/oscx/README.md

 - #### Messages
   OSC messages are the basic unit of communication in OSC.
 They consist of an **address**, a **type tag**, and zero or more **arguments**.
-  The address is a string that identifies the target of the message, such as `/my_synth/volume` or `/my_controller/button_1`.
+  - The address is a string that identifies the target of the message, such as `/my_synth/volume` or `/my_controller/button_1`.
+This is very similar to the resource string or path seen in URLs.
-  The type tag specifies the type of the arguments, which can be integers, floats, strings, or blobs of binary data.
+  - The type tag specifies the type of the arguments, which can be integers, floats, strings, or blobs of binary data.

   See `OSCx.Message`